Roman brick: Ancient

 Roman brick was almost invariably of a lesser height than modern brick, but was made in a variety of different shapes and sizes.
 Shapes included square, rectangular, triangular and round, and the largest bricks found have measured over three feet in length.
 Ancient Roman bricks had a general size of 1½ Roman feet by 1 Roman foot, but common variations up to 15 inches existed.
 Other brick sizes in Ancient Rome included 24" x 12" x 4", and 15" x 8" x 10".
 Ancient Roman bricks found in France measured 8" x 8" x 3".
 The Constantine Basilica in Trier is constructed from Roman bricks 15" square by 1½" thick.
-There is often little obvious difference (particularly when only fragments survive) between Roman bricks used for walls on the one hand, and tiles used for roofing or flooring on the other, and so archaeologists sometimes prefer to employ the generic term Ceramic Building Material (or CBM).
+There is often little obvious difference (particularly when only fragments survive) between Roman bricks used for walls on the one hand, and tiles used for roofing or flooring on the other, so archaeologists sometimes prefer to use the generic term Ceramic Building Material (or CBM).

 The Romans perfected brick-making during the first century of their Empire and used it ubiquitously, in public and private construction alike.
 The mass production of Roman bricks led to an increase in public building projects.
 Over time the public and private relationship diminished as the brick business turned into an imperial monopoly.
 The Romans took their brickmaking skills everywhere they went, introducing the craft to the local populations.
 The Roman legions operated mobile kilns and introduced bricks to many parts of the empire.
 The bricks became time records and geographical pinpoints to where the Roman military was operating.
 Roman bricks are often stamped with the mark of the legion that supervised their production.
 Roman brick was used to construct famous architecture such as the Red Basilica in Pergamon, Domus Tiberiana and the Basilica of Maxentius in Rome.
 The use of bricks in southern and western Germany, for example, can be traced back to traditions already described by the Roman architect Vitruvius, although he probably refers to mud brick.
 In the British Isles, the introduction of Roman brick by the Ancient Romans was followed by a 600-700 year gap in major brick production.

 When building in masonry, the Romans often interspersed the stonework at set intervals with thin courses of bricks, sometimes known as "bonding tiles".
 This was done in order to give the structure added stability, and was particularly valuable when building with irregularly shaped building materials such as flint as the bricks would help level up the bed.
 The practice also had a secondary aesthetic effect of giving a polychromatic appearance to the walls.

 In the 1530s, the English antiquary John Leland successfully identified Roman bricks (albeit under the misleading designation of "Briton brykes") at several geographically dispersed sites, distinguishing them by size and shape from their medieval and modern counterparts.
 This has been described as one of the earliest exercises in archaeological typology.